junxit/us-congress-bills-113/metadata.md

 - 2013-06-27 — Introduced in Senate
 - 2013-06-27 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2013-07-11 — Committee on Energy and Natural Resources.
+Hearings held.
+Hearings printed: S.Hrg.
+113-177.
+- 2013-12-19 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2014-04-08 — Committee on Energy and Natural Resources.
+Reported by Senator Landrieu with an amendment in the nature of a substitute.
+With written report No. 113-146.
+- 2014-04-08 — Committee on Energy and Natural Resources.
+Reported by Senator Landrieu with an amendment in the nature of a substitute.
+With written report No. 113-146.
+- 2014-04-08 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 352.